opensourcedesign/opensourcedesign.github.io/README.md

 1. Navigate to `content/events/`
 2. Create a new `.md` file (date-prefixed for announcements, or a short slug for write-ups, e.g. `fosdem-2026.md`)
 3. Fill in the front matter with event details (`title`, `eventDate`, `status`, location, etc.)
-4. Or use the online form at [opensourcedesign.net/events/event-form/](https://opensourcedesign.net/events/event-form/), which opens a moderated pull request for you (handled by the same Cloudflare Worker as the job form)
+4. Or use the online form at [opensourcedesign.net/events/event-form/](https://opensourcedesign.net/events/event-form/), which opens a moderated pull request for you (handled by the same Cloudflare Worker as the job and resource forms)

 To update an existing event (fix details, mark it as cancelled), use the "Edit this event" link at the bottom of the event's page - it opens the same form prefilled, and submits a moderated pull request that updates the file in place.